 - Here’s a good article and list of vegetables for the beginner gardener.

 - If you’re growing annual plants (most vegetable seeds need to be planted each year), then look at dedicated vegetable beds.

 - For the perennials (such as asparagus, rhubarb, strawberries), you may want to dedicate a separate space.

-- Our Garden Planner makes it easy to plan where to grow your fruits and vegetables.
+- If you have our Garden Planner, we make it easy to plan where to grow your fruits and vegetables.
 Select a crop from the plant selection bar and add it to your plan.
-Use the corner handles to extend the row or expand it out into a block, and the Garden Planner will automatically calculate how many plants can be grown in that space
+Use the corner handles to extend the row or expand it out into a block, and the Garden Planner will automatically calculate how many plants can be grown in that space.

 Plan Dedicated Vegetable Beds